uber/tcap/README.md

     -h, --help                   output usage information
     -V, --version                output the version number
-    -i --interface <interface>   network interface interfaces (defaults to first with an address) -p --port <port>             a port or ports to track -f --filter <filter>         packet filter in pcap-filter(7) syntax (default: all TCP packets on port 4040) -s --service <service-name>  service name or names to show (default: all services shown) -t --thrift <thrift>         path of the directory for thrift spec files
+    -i --interface <interface>   network interface interfaces (defaults to first with an address) -p --port <port>             a port to track or use "port1-port2" for a range of ports to track between port1 and port2 -f --filter <filter>         packet filter in pcap-filter(7) syntax (default: all TCP packets on port 4040) -s --service <service-name>  service name or names to show (default: all services shown) -t --thrift <thrift>         path of the directory for thrift spec files